Focus on Fitness

 Fitness Aids

-Yoga mats can help stabilize your position and cushion your body, not just when doing yoga and Pilates, but also when you are doing other floor exercises as well.
-When choosing a yoga mat, consider its thickness—too thin and it won’t provide enough protection; too thick and it may not make you feel stable.
-Texture is also important; the mat must provide a stable grip, or you may slide and risk possible injury.
+• Yoga mats can help stabilize your position and cushion your body, not just when doing yoga and pilates, but also when you are doing other floor exercises as well.
+When choosing a yoga mat, consider its thickness – too thin and it won’t provide enough protection; too thick and it may not make you feel stable.
+Texture is also important; that mat must provide a stable grip, or you may slide and risk possible injury.

-Walking weights can help you get more benefit from your walk.
+• Walking weights can help you get more benefits from your walk.
 Carrying weights can increase heart rate and burn more calories, but heavier isn’t always better.
-It is important to carry weights that aren’t so heavy that they change your gait.
+It is important to carry weights that aren’t so heavy that they can change your gait.

 Foam rollers are versatile pieces of equipment that can help in many ways.
 Slowly rolling them over various areas of your body can massage deep tissue, break up scar tissue and adhesions (abnormal sticking together of tissues), and speed recovery after a workout.
 Placing your hands on a foam roller while doing total body exercises such as push-ups creates an uneven surface and engages more core muscles.
 Foam rollers can also be used to enhance a variety of balance exercises.